OJezu/fast-list/README.md

 significantly faster.
 See the benchmark scripts in `bench/*.js` to measure the differences.

+One special case when you really want this package, is when you have a queue from which entries can be inserted/removed from any place, that is even from the middle.
+Or you just simply need a list, and you know why.

 This lacks a lot of features that arrays have:

 1. You can't specify the size at the outset.